markthos/Work-Day-Scheduler/README.md

   ![License](https://img.shields.io/badge/License-mit-blue.svg)

   ## Description
   This is a simple calendar application that allos a user to save events for each hour of a full day.
 The app will run in the browser and features dynamically updated HTML and CSS powered by jQuery and dayJS.
-I included extra hours in the day so that the individual's work day could be defined and adjusted by their own need in their work-flow and work-life balance.
-It also updates each hour to reflect how far along the day has gone and what tasks they still have coming up.
+The work day is defined in this application as 9AM to 5PM to help optimize work-flow and work-life balance.
+It also updates each hour to reflect how far along the day has gone and what tasks they still have coming up using intuitive color coding.

   ## Table of Contents
   - [Description](#description)